mfrascati/cakephp-version/README.md

 A CakePHP 3.x plugin that facilitates versioned database entities (a customized fork of josegonzalez/cakephp-version)

+The puropose of this plugin is to make possibile to track version of a record, making possibile to access the previous states.
+For example, let's say you make Invoices for a Client.
+Then the Client changes city he lives, and you make another Invoice.
+Without versioning you can lose the original city information (unless you duplicate the full record in you DB).

+The main differences from the original plugin are:
+- instead saving a record per modified fields it saves a single json encoded string for all the fields
+- you need to explicitly set the monitored fields, instead of versioning every field of the entity
+- you can set a time window in which additional changes to the record are considered as corrections and not a new version, so the last version is updated (TO DO)

 ## Installation

 Add the following lines to your application's `composer.json`: